 √ A partially frozen turkey will cause hot oil to splatter.
 Make sure your turkey is completely thawed before you fry it.

 √ Turkey fryers can easily overheat and start a fire.
 Check the temperature often with a cooking thermometer so the oil won’t overheat.

 •The pot, lid, and handles of a turkey fryer can get dangerously hot and cause burn injuries.
 Use long cooking gloves that protect hands and arms when you handle these items.

-Founded in 1872, the Firemen’s Association of the State of New York represents the interests of the approximately 105,000 volunteer firefighters and emergency medical personnel in New York.
+Founded in 1872, the Firemen’s Association of the State of New York represents the interests of the approximately 85,000 volunteer firefighters and emergency medical personnel in New York state.
 For more information, visit www.fasny.com.